aws-samples/modernization-unicorn-store/hugo-content/workshop/content/20-cdk/20-setting-up.en.md

 You may skip this section if you plan to use MS SQL Server as a RDBMS for the application.

-If you choose PostgreSQL as application's RDBMS, additional changes in application settings will need to be made so that application could connect to a database other than local SQL Server with integrated authentication.
+If you choose PostgreSQL as application's RDBMS, additional changes in application settings are needed for the application to connect to a database other than local SQL Server with integrated authentication.

 | Notes | Secret Manger |
 | ----- | ------------- |